divyanshk/divyanshk.github.io/index.md

 <br>

-My name is Divyansh Khanna and I am a software engineer at Facebook.
-I graduated from Courant Institute of Mathematical Sciences at New York University with a Masters in Computer Science.
+My name is Divyansh.
+I am a software engineer at Meta - working for PyTorch.
+I enjoy large scale AI Infra and RecSys systems.
+I graduated from New York University and BITS Pilani.

 <br>